Mya (album): Development and recording

 Islam often referred to Mya as "his Diana Ross", commenting that "she has a vocal ability that can be heard in a room full of singers; her flow is tantamount to a rapper."
-After her living-room audition, there were meetings and discussions about what direction to follow, what image to pursue and what goals to set.
-Under Islam's guidance, Islam sought to mold Mya after American pop singers such as Madonna and Janet Jackson.
-He explained that his label "were going after the Madonna/Janet Jackson spot, dance and pop", while also targeting the teenage cotillion of fellow teen R&B singers Brandy, Aaliyah, and Monica.
+Islam sought to mold Mya into a recording star.
+He explained that his label "were going after the Madonna/Janet Jackson spot, dance and pop", while also taking inspiration from the teen R&B singers Brandy, Aaliyah and Monica.
 According to Islam, his idea was to put together an album "that spoke to the hurt, pains, needs and desires of today's youth—falling in love, being in love, discovering love, falling out of love, not having love, being hurt.
 We knew if we did that accurately, young women and people of all ages and genders would identify with it."

-Mya and Interscope spent the next two years working on her debut album.
+Recorded in New York, Philadelphia, and Atlanta, Mya and Interscope spent the next two years working on her debut album.
 Due to his rising connections within the industry, Islam was able to hire an elite team of collaborators, including Dru Hill, another University act, rapper Missy "Misdemeanor" Elliott, and musicians such as Darryl Pearson, Diane Warren and Babyface.
 Commenting on the album's nature, Mya elaborated that it "speaks mostly to men and that many of the songs offer variety of messages."
 She also noted that album is "lady-like" and done in a "tasteful" way, leaving some things to the imagination; rather than trying to sound vulgar or explicit.
 The singer co-wrote many of the songs on the album, including "If You Died I Wouldn't Cry Cause You Never Loved Me Anyway", where she puts a voice to the gut-wrenching pain some woman feel at the end of a relationship.
 In the song, Mýa sings of wanting a man to "die" because "he never loved her anyway."
 She said, "the song is about saying things in anger, but being able to learn from mistakes."
 Another ballad, "My First Night with You", is about a non-sexual experience with a man, written by Babyface and produced by Daryl Simmons.
 "Bye Bye", which features Elliott was written by Mýa and Pearson.
 Other songs included on the album were the dance-oriented "We're Goin Make Ya Dance and "What Cha Say", a song Mya wrote by herself.

+Music and lyrics

+An R&B album, Mya comprises 12 tracks and encompasses smooth R&B ballads, strong hip hop raps and funky danceable tunes.
+A coming-of-age record characterized as "sleek" and "funky" about relationships; its subjects ranges from self centeredness, hate, happiness, self-acceptance, and love while exploring scenarios of being young, throwing parties, getting hurting for the first time, and hating someone for leaving because it hurts so much.
+In essence, the album's focal point is about taking control, saying goodbyes and moving on when you're done.